 The SFMTA is using Neighborhood Program funds to implement new buffered bike lanes, flexible delineator posts to separate the bikeways from vehicles, high visibility crosswalks and hatched shoulders and narrowed travel lanes to reduce speeding as part of the Alemany Interchange Bike Lanes Project.
 Implementation is expected to be complete by Spring 2019.

-This work was funded at the request of District 9 Supervisor and Transportation Authority Board Member Hillary Ronen
+This work was funded at the request of Transportation Authority Board Member Hillary Ronen (District 9).

 Multi-use path with signalized pedestrian crossings